Uni-Fusion: Universal Continuous Mapping: Experiments

 \subsubsection{Voxel size}

-Testing the office scene, we vary the voxel size from low to high.
-From~\cref{fig:ablation:voxel_size}, when low voxel size $0.02$m is used, the surface is rough.
-Then when voxel size goes larger, the smoothness is improved.
-However, when we use $0.1$m voxel size, the surface color is blur.
-Considering Uni-Fusion produces a surface color field, the quality of surface directly affect the coloring.
-Thus, continuing enlarging the voxel size also results in worse surface results.
+While testing of the office scene, we vary the voxel size from low to high.
+From~\cref{fig:ablation:voxel_size}, when a low voxel size $0.02\si{\meter}$ is used, the surface appears rough.
+As the voxel size increases, the smoothness improves.
+However, when a voxel size of $0.1\si{\meter}$ is employed, the surface appears blurry.
+Considering Uni-Fusion produces a surface color field, the quality of surface directly impacts the coloring.
+Thus, further increasing the voxel size will result in deteriorated surface quality.

-Therefore, in the above experiments, $0.05$m voxel size is utilized for surface construction.
-In addition, each voxel for encoding are actually with size $0.1$m, since we use overlapped voxel.
+Therefore, in the above given experiments, $0.05\si{\meter}$ voxel size is used for surface construction.
+Additionally, it should be clarified that each voxel used for encoding actually has a size of $0.1\si{\meter}$ due to the employment of overlapped voxels.